-Targeted axillary dissection (TAD) is a treatment that involves ‘marking’ cancerous lymph nodes in your underarm, using the Magseed® marker, in order to be able to locate them after a course of neoadjuvant chemotherapy – chemotherapy that is given before surgery.
+Targeted axillary dissection (TAD) is a treatment that involves ‘marking’ cancerous lymph nodes in your underarm, using the Magseed® marker.
+This will allow your surgeon to locate them after a course of neoadjuvant chemotherapy – chemotherapy which is given prior to surgery.

 The ability to accurately find and remove these particular lymph nodes will allow your surgeon to better understand how you have responded to the chemotherapy treatment.

-In addition to removing these initially cancerous nodes marked with a Magseed®, the TAD technique also involved a procedure called a sentinel lymph node biopsy (SLNB).
-This involves injecting the Magtrace® lymphatic tracer into the breast to map the lymph nodes in the armpit that are most likely to contain cancer if it has spread.
+In addition to removing these nodes marked with a Magseed®, the TAD treatment also involves a procedure called a sentinel lymph node biopsy (SLNB).
+For this, Magtrace® lymphatic tracer is injected into your breast, where it will migrate to additional lymph nodes in your underarm – the nodes most likely to contain cancer if it has spread.

-This approach is becoming more common, as studies have shown that chemotherapy given prior to surgery can shrink the tumour in the breast and turn a cancerous lymph node from ‘node positive’ (containing cancer) to ‘node negative’ (free of cancer).
-When a patient responds in this way it can allow for much less invasive surgery.
+This approach has become more commonplace, as studies have shown that chemotherapy given prior to surgery can shrink the tumor in the breast and turn a cancerous lymph node from ‘node positive’ (containing cancer) to ‘node negative’ (free of cancer).

-Your surgeon has chosen to perform ‘targeted axillary dissection’ (also known as TAD) to stage your cancer and more accurately understand how it is responding to chemotherapy.
+Your surgeon has chosen to perform ‘targeted axillary dissection’ (TAD) to stage your cancer and more accurately understand how it is responding to chemotherapy.

 During chemotherapy, the Magseed® marker will stay firmly in place within the node it has marked, which means it can be rescanned regularly to see how the lymph node has responded to the therapy.

 This gives the surgeon better information about the next steps they need to take.
-In most cases, your surgeon will then look to remove any node(s) with a Magseed® in.
+In most cases, your surgeon will then look to remove any nodes containing a Magseed®.

 To learn more about the Magseed® marker, please read our patient guide.

-With a ‘Magseed® localisation’ procedure you will need to attend a placement appointment within the radiology department of your hospital, often located within the breast centre.
-You’ll go through to an imaging room, where you will typically discuss the procedure and be prepped for the Magseed® marker placement.
+With a ‘Magseed® localisation’ procedure, you will attend a placement appointment within the radiology department of your hospital.
+You’ll be taken to an imaging room, where you will be talked through the procedure ahead of the Magseed® marker

-Once they have found this precise location, they will inject the Magseed® marker into the lymph node, using their imaging system, to ensure the seed is placed accurately and securely.
-This is a quick procedure that only takes a matter of minutes, so your overall appointment should not take too long.
+Once they have found this precise location, they will inject the Magseed® marker into the lymph node, using their chosen imaging system, to ensure the seed is placed accurately and securely.
+This is a quick procedure that only takes a matter of minutes.

-Once the seed is in place you may be invited to have additional mammograms to ensure the seeds are in the right place.
-These images with help your surgeon later on in the operating room.
+Once the seed is inserted, you may be invited to receive further imaging to ensure it is in the right place.
+These images will also be used by your surgeon later during your surgery.

 Following placement, you may be scheduled for chemotherapy treatment.
 Now that the Magseed® marker is securely placed in your breast it will not be affected by or affect any other therapy you may receive that attempts to shrink or eliminate the cancer in your lymph node.

-Your surgeon may wish to use routine mammograms or ultrasound scanning to monitor the lymph node or the tumour in your breast.
-It is safe for you to have any medical imaging technique with Magseed® placed in your body.
+Your surgeon may wish to use routine mammograms or ultrasound to monitor the lymph node or the tumor in your breast.
+Magseed® can be safely used with these medical imaging techniques.

-Thanks to the earlier placement of the Magseed® marker, your surgeon will be able to find the seed placed inside your lymph node with ease – helping them to monitor the effect of your chemotherapy and understand any subsequent surgery required.
+Thanks to the earlier placement of the Magseed® marker, your surgeon will be able to easily find the seed placed inside your lymph node – helping them to monitor the effects of your chemotherapy and determine if subsequent surgery is required.

-With your Magseed® marker already placed in the affected lymph node(s), you won’t have to make additional visits to the hospital leading up to the day of surgery.
-If your surgeon is also using Magtrace® for the SLNB procedure, on the day of surgery you can go straight to the operating room without having to visit any other departments.
+With your Magseed® marker already placed in the affected lymph nodes, you won’t need to make additional visits to the hospital prior to the day of surgery.
+If your surgeon is also using Magtrace® for the SLNB procedure, you can go straight to the operating room on the day of surgery.

 The surgery to remove a node containing a Magseed® marker is a routine procedure for a breast surgeon.
-This will also be combined with a routine SLNB to also remove any other lymph nodes where cancer might have spread.
+This will be combined with a routine SLNB to also remove any other lymph nodes where cancer might have Spread.

-During this surgery, your surgeon will use a magnetic probe to locate the previously placed Magseed® marker or the collected Magtrace® liquid – and use the magnetic signal to accurately guide them to find the lymph nodes that need to be removed.
-Once at the site, the node will be surgically removed, leaving behind as much healthy tissue as possible.
+During the surgery, your surgeon will use a magnetic probe to locate the Magseed® marker and Magtrace® liquid tracer (if applicable) – using the magnetic signal to accurately guide them to the lymph nodes that need to be removed.
+Lymph nodes that do not contain Magseed® or Magtrace® will be left undisturbed.

-Depending on how you have responded to the chemotherapy treatment, you may only need to remove these two or three lymph nodes and not require more invasive surgery.
+Depending on your response to the chemotherapy treatment, you may only require removal of two or three lymph nodes.

 This can take some time, so if you do not hear back straight after surgery, try not to worry.